graded-cs-resources/lesson_06_intro_to_objects/Readme.md

 Before the code will work, you need to run `npm install` for the project.
 You can do this using the integrated command line in VS Code OR you can use the `Terminal->Run Task` menu and find the `npm: install` task.

+You may need to restart VS code after running `npm install` - try this if you have issues.

 ## Running the code

 You have two options.